 While the continued development of a low-fee international marketplace is exciting, Myriad has its eye firmly on another, as yet undisclosed, project, named ‘ItsComingToBitcoin.com’.

 While details have yet to be released, a statement on the site reads, “Our company, Myriad Interactive Media Inc. is building our second Bitcoin platform for the little guy.
 A platform that will serve a multi-billion dollar community.”

-They also promise a ‘big announcement’ to be made in future, and users can be kept informed by signing up
+They also promise a ‘big announcement’ to be made in future, and users can be kept informed by signing up to updates.

 Cointelegraph will also report back to readers as soon as any further information is available.